Intel gives rosy fourth-quarter revenue forecast as PCs recover

 Intel posted third-quarter net income of $3.32 billion, or 66 cents a share, compared with $2.95 billion, or 58 cents a share, in the year-ago quarter as demand for personal computers stabilized.
 Analysts on average expected EPS of 65 cents.

-Third-quarter revenue was $14.6 billion (9.18 billion pounds), up 8 percent from the year-ago quarter, Intel said in a statement on Tuesday.
+Third-quarter revenue was $14.6 billion, up 8 percent from the year-ago quarter, Intel said in a statement on Tuesday.
 Intel said it expects fourth-quarter revenue of $14.7 billion, plus or minus $500 million.

 Analysts on average expected third-quarter revenue of $14.44 billion and fourth-quarter revenue of $14.48 billion, according to Thomson Reuters I/B/E/S.